nicolasmurciaa/directory/README.md

 ## How to setup | Server 🏢

-- Go to mysql and use a asterisk database:
+- Go to mysql and use an asterisk database:

    ![image](https://user-images.githubusercontent.com/47614279/209568681-ccd3cc63-8cb9-48d9-a847-7678630a165b.png)